xamarin/GoogleApisForiOSComponents/Google.Cast/component/GettingStarted.md

 }
 ```

-As you can see, you can make use of lambda expression or create a method to assign your implementation.
-Every time that internal code calls the log or you make use of `Logger.SharedInstance.Log` method, your implementation will be called.

-If you wish to change your log implementation, you can assign a new instance of `LoggerHandler` class to `Logger.Delegate` property or you can make use of `LoggerHandler.SetLogImplementation` method to change it.
-You can pass `null` to `Logger.Delegate` property to stop calling the Logger.

-**We do not recommend you to implement the LoggerDelegate class or the ILoggerDelegate interface directly to a class.
-Please, assign an instance of `LoggerHandler` class to `Logger.Delegate` property.**
+**We do not recommend you to extend the LoggerDelegate class or implement the ILoggerDelegate interface directly to a
+class.
+Instead assign an instance of `LoggerHandler` class to `Logger.Delegate` property.**

 ## External Links